sandeepbandi924/Census_Income_Prediction/README.md

-# END to End Census Income Predcition - Sandeep Bandi
+# END to End Census Income Prediction - Sandeep Bandi

 ## Problem Statement:
 - The Goal is to predict whether a person has an income of more than 50K a year or not.